Good day Film Crew,

 I hope that you are all well this week.
 I continue to encourage you to reach out to me with questions and comments, and we’ll adapt as needed in this course.
 I appreciate all the engagement so far, and am looking forward to getting to know each of you (and your film perspectives) more as the semester progresses.

-We have several topics to cover this week, and I’ve broken Chapter 1 into two week’s of lessons.
-Scriptwriting, story and exploration of character are foundational to understanding cinema.
+In the coming weeks we’ll explore scriptwriting, film history, genre-study story-telling techniques (all of which are foundational to understanding cinema).
 It begins with the idea or story, and builds from there.
 Without the knowledge of character conflicts, universal messages and themes, literary heroes, and story genre – we can’t fully appreciate film critique.
 That’s why we’re taking so much time on these topics.

-- After you explore those articles and watch any supported video content, you should address your 1 Response Post Assignment located on our Film Critics site.
-The response post is due by 11:59 PM on Feb.
-8.
+- After you explore those articles and watch any supported video content, you should address your Response Assignment.
+The response post is due by 11:59 PM on Jan.
+25

-I have also updated a few items on the calendar.
-You can always see out any updates by checking out the calendar/schedule on our Film Critic Site.
+I have also updated a few items on the calendar/schedule.
+You can always see out any updates by checking out the schedule in Blackboard.

-As always, if you have any questions, concerns or comments please email or call me.
+As always, if you have any questions, concerns or comments please email or call me (M-F/8AM -5PM).
 I will always work to respond to you within 24 hours.

 That’s a wrap, Noel T. Manning II